North American Trade

 Canada-US-Mexico Agreement (CUSMA)

 The North American Free Trade Agreement (NAFTA) was implemented in 1994 and provided for gradual free trade in sugar between the United States and Mexico.
 In fact, Mexico achieved full duty-free access to the U.S. in 2008.
-Canada was excluded from the NAFTA sugar agreement so Canadian sugar exports continue to be limited to one-tenth of one percent (0.1%) of the 10.5 million tonne U.S. sugar market.
+Canada was excluded from the NAFTA sugar agreement so Canadian sugar exports continued to be limited to one-tenth of one percent (0.1%) of the U.S. sugar market.
 Canada also continued to face quota limitations on a wide range of sugar-containing products while Mexico's access has been unlimited since 2003.

 On November 2018, Canada, the United States, and Mexico signed the text of the Canada-United States-Mexico Agreement (CUSMA).
 The CUSMA preserves the existing sugar and sugar-containing product (SCP) provisions between Canada, the US, and Mexico, and adds new access to the US for Canadian sugar and SCPs.
 The agreement entered into force on July 1, 2020.